 Moana-inspired attractions

-While there isn’t a Moana ride at Disney World yet, there is one coming very soon.
+While there isn’t a Moana attraction at Disney World yet, there is one opening to the public on October 16, 2023.

 In the meantime, let’s go over all the fun attractions that are around that give major Moana vibes.